cryptobuks/homebrew-etc/README.md

 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

-## Adding Homebrew tap for Ethereum Classic (ETC)
+## Adding ETC Homebrew tap

-ETC is not part of standard Homebrew, so you need to add a tap first.
+ETC is not part of standard Homebrew, so you need to add a tap to install its packages.
 Open your terminal and enter:

 ```
 brew tap ethereumclassic/etc